nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043646/README.md

     - organizing into "paragraphs" or large groups
   - they get orgainized / sorted
   - items travel across links as projects are completed
+  - updated template to have dash lists to edit for speed
+- if the links and structure are all there, then you can take working notes directly on cards
+  - can find them on phone in a few seconds
+  - jot something down on web editor

 ` zet/20221007043646/README.md `